Exponentially weighted estimands and the exponential family: Filtering, prediction and smoothing: Principle of weighting

 Intuitively, $\lambda \in [0,1]$ controls the rate at which older information is downweighted, while $\alpha \in [0,1]$ controls the weight placed on the anchor $\mathbb{E}[\log L_j(\theta; Y_j)]$ terms.

-\begin{remark} (a) When $\alpha=1$ the resulting exponentially weighted maximum likelihood estimator (EWMLE) appears often in various literatures often under the label of local modeling or local regression, e.g. Chapter 8 of \cite{FanYao(05)} focus on non-linear time series and \cite{FanHeckmanWand(95)} who look at non-linear regression.
-There the localization is typically carried out using a kernel weighting function --- our use of the exponential function is a special case of this.
+\begin{remark} (a) When $\alpha=1$ the resulting exponentially weighted maximum likelihood estimator often appears under the label of local modeling or local regression, e.g. Chapter 8 of \cite{FanYao(05)} and \cite{FanHeckmanWand(95)}.
+There the localization is typically carried out using a kernel weighting function; our use of the exponential function is a special case of this.
 The Gaussian likelihood for an unknown mean yields the celebrated {\tt EWMA} of \cite{Brown(56)}.

-(b) Weighting likelihood contributions has appeared in some applied contexts, e.g. \cite{dixon1997modelling} use a simplified form of exponentially weighted likelihoods over time to model football match outcomes, while \cite{hu2002weighted} and \cite{blasques2016weighted} weight over the cross-section.
+(b) Weighting likelihood contributions has appeared in applied contexts, e.g. \cite{dixon1997modelling} use exponentially weighted likelihoods over time to model football match outcomes, while \cite{hu2002weighted} and \cite{blasques2016weighted} weight over the cross-section.

-(c) \cite{LuxenbergBoyd(24)} look at exponentially weighted moving losses, replacing the likelihood with a loss function.
+(c) \cite{luxenberg2024exponentially} look at exponentially weighted moving losses, replacing the likelihood with a loss function.
 Their work has some overlap with our approach, but focuses on penalization (which we do not), and does not consider the $\mathbb{E}[\log L_j(\theta,Y_j)]$ terms.

 (d) When $\alpha<1$ we do not know of a literature which uses this approach, including the works cited in parts (a)--(c).
 Of course, broadly, the expected log-likelihood can be thought as a form of shrinkage.
-Hence it relates to the vast literatures on empirical Bayes, ridge and Lasso regression, etc (e.g. \cite{EfronMorris(77)}, \cite{Efron(12)}, \cite{HoerlKennard(70a),HoerlKennard(70b)}, \cite{Tibshirani(96)} and \cite{Hansen(1616shrink)}).
+Hence it relates to the vast literatures on empirical Bayes, ridge and Lasso regression, etc (e.g. \cite{EfronMorris(77)}, \cite{Efron(12)}, \cite{HoerlKennard(70a)}, \cite{Tibshirani(96)}).

 (e) There is a large general Bayesian literature which raises the likelihood to a power less than one to obtain some ``robustness'' properties for the posterior.
 Some of the corresponding literature is discussed in \cite{HolmesWalker(17)}.